 Done well, blogging will give your business a megaphone.
 But if you pay attention to others’ voices every once in a while, you’ll come away with new insights that might surprise you.

-For starters, I learned that my blogging course wouldn’t have been as effective if it had been online-only.
+For starters, I learned that my blogging course wouldn’t have been as effective if it had been a one-off event.

 (I did know this beforehand, but I thought the only reason was because having to show up every week would instil a sense of discipline).

-Meeting in person meant everybody had the chance to share information about their work, and their approach, that they just wouldn’t have thought to include in a blog post.
+The weekly time we spent together meant everybody had the chance to share information about their work, and their approach, that they wouldn’t have otherwise thought to include in a blog post.

 During our sessions, throwaway personal comments would be seized upon with a “why don’t you include that in your post?”
 The result was always a more interesting and enriching read; one that sung with individual personality.